-If you’re noticing many changes in your furry friend’s behaviour, they might be letting you know they’re unhappy.
-If your dog is usually very friendly but is suddenly showing signs of aggression, for example, then something’s not right.
+If you notice any changes in your furry friend’s behaviour, they might tell you they’re unhappy.
+If your dog is usually very friendly but suddenly shows signs of aggression, for example, something’s not right.
 Sudden aggression can be a sign of both depression and anxiety, so don’t ignore it!

 You might also notice that your pup starts pacing.
 Just like humans that are feeling anxious, dogs have certain things they do to try when they’re feeling unhappy and pacing back and forth is one of them.
 This could also be a sign of boredom, and if you spot your dog pacing, take them outside for a fun run around – it could be just what they need!

-Like pacing, starting to destroy things is another sign of a less than a happy dog.
+Like pacing, starting to destroy things is another sign of a less-than-happy dog.
 Suppose your pup has never been one for destructive behaviour but is suddenly tearing up its toys, destroying furniture, and acting rougher.
 In that case, they might feel anxious, unhappy, and bored.
 Again, try to increase their mental stimulation by playing with them and taking them outside so that they can release some energy.

 What To Do When You Spot Signs of an Anxious Dog